3334gFIOP-school/Computer-Science-Final/README.md

 ## Author's Information
 ---
-Short paragraph about you(Each member of the group, includes contact for professional)

 Jackson:
 Computer science student who really likes to code lots of fun stuff!
 Contact me at jackson.hauley@ucas-edu.net